defi-wonderland/xkeeper-core/docs/src/content/howto/open_relay_guide.md

-## Tutorial: Automate with Gelato Relay
+## Tutorial: Automate with Open Relay

 This guide provides a step-by-step process to create and manage automated tasks using the `OpenRelay`.